stla/JackPolynomials.jl/docs/src/index.md

 Schur polynomials have applications in combinatorics and zonal polynomials have applications in multivariate statistics.
 They are particular cases of [Jack polynomials](https://en.wikipedia.org/wiki/Jack_function).
 This package allows to evaluate these polynomials.
-It can also compute the symbolic form of a Jack polynomial:
+It can also compute their symbolic form:

 ```julia
 julia> jack = JackPolynomial(2, [3 ; 1], 2.5)